 It is hard to downplay and not worry about a fear that you might be having a stroke or heart attack, or that you might have cancer.
 If you don’t take those kinds of things seriously then it could potentially lead to a bad situation.
 So I want to give you some guidance on how to manage these types of concerns.

 Let’s start with phobias about immediate health issues.

-A lot of us have ended up in the ER at least once due to thoughts such as “What if I am having a heart attack?” and that is because the symptoms can be so intense and overwhelming sometimes, that there really seems to be no way to be sure that what we are feeling isn’t something life threatening.
+A lot of us with anxiety issues have ended up in the ER at least once due to thoughts such as “What if I am having a heart attack?“, only to find out that we were having a panic attack, not a heart attack.